pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 #### Creating a listener

-Now, we need to create a listener that waits for messages arriving at the queue.
+Now, we need to create a listener that waits for messages to arrive in the queue.
 In order for this process not to collide with the message sending, we create it in a separate thread.
-The following code explains how this is done:
+The following code does just that:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}